oVirt/ovirt-site/source/feature/design/network/jumbo-frames.html.md

 1. Add MTU : String to network entity
 2. Add deserialization to MTU field in VdsBrokerObjectsBuilder.java.
 Serialise as String and not Int.
-3. DB - add field in to vds_interface and vds_interface_view
+3. DB - add field in to vds_interface,vds_interface_view, network,netework_view
-4. DAO - add field to VdsInterfaceDao CRUD actions
+4. DAO - add field to VdsInterfaceDao,networkDao CRUD actions
 5. DAO - update tests

 #### BL